blokks/legacy-docs/src/content/embed-your-schedule/configure-your-embed.md

 date            = "2017-09-12T11:31:19+02:00"
 author          = "@patrickpietens"

-title           = "Configure your embed" description     = "Head over to the embed page when you’re ready to start implementing your schedule on your website or mobile app." keywords        = ["blokks", "configure", "embed", "embedding", "embed code"] weight          = 301
+title           = "Configure embed" extendedtitle	= "Configure your embed" description     = "Head over to the embed page when you’re ready to start implementing your schedule on your website or mobile app." keywords        = ["blokks", "configure", "embed", "embedding", "embed code"] weight          = 301